typst/packages/packages/preview/supercharged-dhbw/1.0.0/README.md

 A more detailed explanation of the features can be found in the `main.typ` file.

 ## Configuration
-This template exports the `dhbw-thesis` function with the following named arguments:
+This template exports the `supercharged-dhbw` function with the following named arguments:

 `title`: Title of the document